← All case studies

 What We Learned

 City-scale IoT is a coordination problem dressed up as a hardware problem.
 Protocols are tractable.
 Datasheets are not.
 Every vendor lies a little, every payload is its own dialect.
-One team end-to-end is the only path that works.
+Tight coordination across the whole stack is the only thing that works.

 Tech Stack